-Instead, tea should be a healthy part of an already healthy lifestyle that includes a real food diet and plenty of exercise, sleep and sunlight.
+Instead, tea should be a healthy part of an already healthy lifestyle that includes a natural food diet and plenty of exercise, sleep, and sunlight.

-Check out our article, 20 Rules Of Living A Healthy Life.
+Check out our article, 20 Ways to Live Well.

 Even if your genetics preclude you from having cancer (what luck!), you might still struggle with inflammation.

-There are many inflammatory ingredients in our food and modern environments, such as sugar, gluten, seed oils, pollution, synthetics, mold, dust, allergens, etc, and they are all attacking us on a daily basis.
+Many inflammatory ingredients in our food and modern environments, such as sugar, gluten, seed oils, pollution, synthetics, mold, dust, allergens, etc., are attacking us daily.

 Why not combat them all with a few delicious cups of daily tea?

-Drinking tea is another tool in your "health arsenal" and you should use it often.
-(Proper nutrition, exercise, sleep and sunlight are a couple other important tools in your fight against the inflammation monsters.)
+Drinking tea is another tool in your "health arsenal," and you should use it often.
+(Proper nutrition, exercise, sleep, and sunlight are other essential tools in your fight against the inflammation monsters.)

 A 1994 study in New Horizons showed that antioxidants "reduced inflammatory symptoms in inflammatory joint disease, acute and chronic pancreatitis, and adult respiratory distress syndrome."
 (3)

-Since tea is a great way to increase antioxidants in your body, drinking tea helps fight all of inflammation causing bad guys.
+Since tea is a great way to increase antioxidants in your body, drinking tea helps fight all inflammation-causing bad guys.

 In America, 48% of women and 46% of men have some form of risk for cardiovascular disease.
-In fact, cardiovascular disease is the number one cause of death in the U.S.
+Cardiovascular disease is the number one cause of death in the U.S.

-A comprehensive analysis of green tea “...reported a 20% reduction in cardiovascular disease…” While this study notes there are many factors involved with heart disease, it strongly asserts that there is a strong preventative correlation to the benefits of green tea.
+A comprehensive analysis of green tea "...reported a 20% reduction in cardiovascular disease…."
+While this study notes many factors involved with heart disease, it strongly asserts that there is a robust preventative correlation to the benefits of green tea.
 (4)

-Blood pressure is a major marker for heart disease and a 2014 British study found that “...long-term ingestion of tea could result in a significant reduction in systolic and diastolic BP.”
+Blood pressure is a significant marker for heart disease, and a 2014 British study found that "...long-term ingestion of tea could result in a significant reduction in systolic and diastolic BP."
 (5)

-While antioxidants have a protective impact on your body as a whole, the protection of your heart is one of the most important and scientifically verified benefits to drinking more tea.
+While antioxidants have a protective impact on your body, protecting your heart is one of the most important and scientifically verified benefits of drinking more tea.

-There are four different molecules of “catechins” found in green tea that can improve general health.
+Four different molecules of "catechins" are found in green tea that can improve general health.

-These four help prevent diabetes and obesity, improve blood vessel health, and assist healthy brain function.
+These four may help prevent diabetes and obesity, improve blood vessel health, and assist in healthy brain function.

-Of the four molecules, one referred to as EGCG is known as the most potent.
+One of the four molecules referred to as EGCG is the most potent.

-Studies point to ECGG as being the wonder chemical found in green tea, which improves many markers for health on top of increasing healthy fat burn.
+Studies point to ECGG as the wonder chemical found in green tea, which improves many markers for health and increases healthy fat burn.

-That said, studies suggest that the combination of all four catechins is better than consuming just EGCG.
+That said, studies suggest combining all four catechins is better than consuming just EGCG.

-And this is why drinking a cup of tea has more benefit than simply taking an EGCG supplement.
+And this is why drinking a cup of tea has more benefits than simply taking an EGCG supplement.

-As we saw in the Tea Manufacturing section of this guide, the processes for harvesting tea have effect on the final amino acid profile of the leaves.
+As we saw in the Tea Manufacturing section of this guide, the processes for harvesting tea affect the final amino acid profile of the leaves.

 The longer a tea ferments, the higher the caffeine content and the more of the amino acid L-Theanine you get.

-Caffeine is most commonly thought of as a stimulant, but it has other important functions in the human body beyond keeping you awake.
+Caffeine is most commonly thought of as a stimulant, but it has other essential functions in the human body beyond keeping you awake.

-Caffeine helps increase memory and acts as a neuroprotective aid, protecting the brain.
+Caffeine helps increase memory and is a neuroprotective aid, protecting the brain.

-While caffeine is an important ingredient on its own, when it is combined with the L-Theanine found in tea, it is even more powerful.
+While caffeine is an essential ingredient, it is even more powerful when combined with the L-Theanine found in tea.

 The L-Theanine amino acid increases relaxation and reduces stress.
-Numerous studies show that L-Theanine helps improve alpha brain waves, which is considered the most productive, problem solving brain frequency the human brain can muster.
+Numerous studies show that L-Theanine helps improve alpha brain waves, considered the most productive, problem-solving brain frequency the human brain can muster.
 (Meditation also induces this type of brain wave.)

 There is exciting research regarding the combination of caffeine and L-Theanine and its effects on the human brain.

-Combining both of these chemicals offers even more focus and attention than either individually.
+Combining these chemicals offers even more focus and attention than either individually.

-It's great for studying, reading, working, writing, exercise, or trying to stay awake during the lecture by your professor that likes to hear himself talk.
+It's great for studying, reading, working, writing, exercising, or staying awake during the lecture by your professor, who likes to hear himself talk.

-Depending on the growing and processing methods of the tea, the different the chemical makeup.
+Depending on the growing and processing methods of the tea, the different chemical makeup.

-Oxidized and fermented options typically have the higher quantity of caffeine compared to antioxidants.
+Oxidized and fermented options typically have a higher quantity of caffeine compared to antioxidants.

-Herbal teas are another beast altogether and many of them, including rooibos and honeybush, have a vast array of antioxidant properties and no caffeine.
-Anyone caffeine sensitive who is worried they cannot have the same benefits as traditional tea drinkers only need to find the right herbal option.
+Herbal teas are another beast altogether, and many of them, including rooibos and honeybush, have a vast array of antioxidant properties and no caffeine.
+Anyone who is caffeine sensitive and is worried they cannot have the same benefits as traditional tea drinkers only need to find the right herbal option.

 Learn more about Herbal tea in later sections of this guide.

-With these natural variations, it is possible to mix and match different tea types, herbal blends, and other spices and herbs to have a great tasting brew as well as a healthy one.
+With these natural variations, it is possible to mix and match different tea types, herbal blends, and other spices and herbs to have a great-tasting brew and a healthy one.

 It's best to learn what's in your favorite cup of tea so you can adjust the tea you drink to the time of day and goal you are after.